zeroxthreef/SimpleTinyScript/README.md

 sends string buffer to host.
 Returns the amount of sent bytes or -1 on error

 **socket-tcp-recv socket**<br />
 returns a string buffer if successful, -1 on error, or 1 if the socket would block on a nonblocking port

+**socket-udp-send socket destination_address destination_port data**<br />
+sends string buffer to host.
+Returns the amount of sent bytes or -1 on error

+**socket-udp-recv socket**<br />
+returns a string buffer if successful, -1 on error, or 1 if the socket would block on a nonblocking port

 **socket-tcp-would-block socket**<br />